 Retractable Awning for Deck

-This brewery deck for Whole Foods was manufactured from architect drawings and specifications using a set of four Stobag Targa retractable covers.
+This brewery deck awning cover for Whole Foods was designed from architect drawings and specifications using a set of four Stobag Targa retractable tension shades.
 The retractable units are mounted on a structural steel frame.
+There are side guide rails that keep a constant pressure on the front bar as it extends.
 The picture on the left shows all units fully extended.

 The picture on the right shows the ability to pull the covers partially over the patio.
 The covers provide shade and light-weather protection for the open deck area, allowing use of the patio throughout the year.
 The remote-control wall switch allows for individual control of each unit.